8ta4/gag/DONTREADME.md

 No. The `gag` CLI follows a four-step process to generate wordplay:

-1. Identify relevant words from the input article
+1. Identify relevant words worth playing with

-1. Find phonetically similar words to these relevant words
+1. Hunt for words that sound similar to those relevant words

-1. Locate familiar phrases containing the phonetically similar words
+1. Search for phrases that contain these similar-sounding words

-1. Create modified phrases by substituting the original article words
+1. Create modified phrases by substituting the words

 So some articles might give you tons of modified phrases, while others might only give you a few, depending on the available wordplay opportunities in the content.